jaimetarrant/cookievim/README.md

 I have tried to follow the above after more than 10 years with an ever growing .vimrc and for a short period, trying out some of the vim distributions that can be found on Github.

-It is called *CookieVim* because I am going through a phase where I name everything after my little dog. :)

 I have decided to share it as maybe somebody will find something useful for their own configuration in here.
 The vast majority of it has been put together